Vietnam to extend lockdown throughout southern region as COVID cases soar

-HANOI, July 31 (Reuters) - Vietnam will from Monday impose strict curbs on movement in its business hub Ho Chi Minh Cityand another 18 cities and provinces throughout its south for another two weeks to help combat its worst COVID-19 outbreak, the government said.
+HANOI (Reuters) -Vietnam will from Monday extend strict curbs on movement in its business hub Ho Chi Minh City and another 18 cities and provinces throughout its south for another two weeks to help combat its worst COVID-19 outbreak, the government said.

 After successfully containing the virus for much of the pandemic, Vietnam is facing a rapid spread of infections that has led to movement restrictions in around one-third of the country.
 It has registered a total of 145,000 cases and 1,306 deaths, 85% of which were recorded over the past month.